 Then do the front of the door that’s still attached to the oven.
 I also dusted all around the inside of the door.
 There was a lot of gunk built up in the springs and along the bottom ledge, but that came right off with a paper towel and some Spic and Span.

-Replacing the Glass Door:
+Replacing the Glass on your Oven Door:

 - Once you’ve cleaned both the inside of the door, and the inside of the glass front, you can gently set the glass back in the bottom ledge, center it, and lay it flat against the door.